Vitamin D Deficiency Symptoms

 Vitamin D also has anti-inflammatory effects, and it is observed that chronic inflammation is linked to cognitive impairment, which includes difficulties with concentration.
 Vitamin D deficiency may contribute to increased inflammation, which could affect concentration.

 Other than this, dopamine and serotonin are involved in attention and focus.
-And vitamin D deficiency leads to a decrease in the level of these neurotransmitters, and deficiencies in these neurotransmitters can lead to poor concentration.
+Vitamin D deficiency leads to a decrease in the level of these neurotransmitters, and deficiencies in these neurotransmitters can lead to poor concentration.

 Vitamin D Deficiency and Sleep Disturbances